 13.1.
 Accuracy - overall

-The accuracy of the source data is monitored by assessing the methodological soundness of price and weight sources and the adherence to the methodological recommendations.
+The accuracy of the source data is monitored by assessing the methodological soundness of price and weight sources and the adherence to the legal framework and methodological recommendations.

 All private households in the economic territory of the country are covered, both resident and non-resident, irrespective of their income.

-The HICP is a statistical estimate that is subject to sampling errors because it is based on a sample of consumer prices and household expenditures, not on the complete universe of all prices/expenditures in an economy.
+The HICP is a statistical estimate that is subject to sampling errors because it is based on a sample of consumer products and household expenditures, not on the complete universe of all products and expenditures consumed by households.

 The NSIs responsible for the compilation of national indices generally do not produce numerical estimates of HICP sampling errors, which are difficult to quantify due to the complexity of price index structures and the common use of non-probability sampling.
 Consequently, no estimate for a global HICP sampling error is available.

-The NSIs try to reduce the sampling errors by using a sample of consumer prices that is as large as possible, under their resource constraints.
-In order to minimise the variance of the all-items index, the NSIs often use models that optimise the allocation of resources by indicating the number of prices that should be observed in each geographical area and each item category.
+The NSIs try to reduce the sampling errors by using a sample of products that is as large as possible, under their resource constraints.
+To minimise the variance of the all-items index, the NSIs often use models that optimise the allocation of resources by indicating the number of prices that should be observed in each geographical area and each product.

-Several countries have in recent years replaced sampling procedures by the use of transaction data that provide data for the universe of transactions taking place within an outlet or chain of outlets.
+Several countries have in recent years replaced sampling procedures by the use of transaction and web scraped data that provide data for the universe of transactions or products taking place within an outlet or chain of outlets.
 This reduces sampling error.

 13.3.
 Non-sampling error

 The HICP non-sampling errors are not quantified.
-Eurostat and the NSIs try to reduce non-sampling errors through continuous methodological improvements and survey process improvements, such as computer assisted price collection that can help avoid coding and typing errors.
+Eurostat and the NSIs try to reduce non-sampling errors through continuous methodological improvements and data collection process improvements, such as electronic data transmission and the use of tablets for in-person price collection.

 14.1.
 Timeliness

-The full set of HICPs is published each month according to a pre-announced schedule, usually between 15 and 18 days after the end of the reference month.
+The full set of HICPs is published each month according to the Release calendar for Euro indicators - Eurostat, usually between 15 and 18 days after the end of the reference month.
 Each year, the January news release is published towards the end of February to allow for the annual update of the weights of individual product groups and the relative country weights of Members States in the country-group aggregates.

 The euro area flash estimate is published on the last working day of the reference month or shortly after that.